 *Specifically Designed and Lab Tested for Bed Bugs and Allergy Protection

-Machine-wash with your sheets using normal household detergents that do not contain bleach.
+*Machine Washable with your sheets.
+Use normal household detergents that do not contain bleach.
 Tumble dry on low heat.
 Do not iron.

 It is very important to catch a bug infestation early before it becomes too large to get under control.
-I found a very useful tool to detect bedbugs and even help determine where they are coming from.
+I found a very useful tool to detect and prevent bedbugs from getting into your mattress.
 This is a trap that slides under the four posts of your bed frame (or any piece of furniture with legs).
-When bed bugs try to climb into your bed and feast on your blood they get caught in this trap.
-The thing I love about this design is that the trap has sections so you can monitor which direction the bugs are traveling from to get into your bed.
-As far as I know, this is the only one of these traps that has this feature.
+Bed bugs become trapped in the tray when they attempt to climb into your bed.
+What I love the most about this design is that the trap has sections so you can monitor which direction the bugs are traveling from.
+As far as I know, this is the only one that has this feature.
 In summary, this device will:

 Here is a list of all the items we talked about that you need to complete your treatment plan.
 All you need to do is check the items you would like to keep and “x” the items that you don’t want to buy.
 It doesn’t get any easier than this!